There are a few ways that you can afford to travel more often, mainly involving cutting down on unnecessary expenses and planning a travel budget.

 There are a few key ways to save money for travel:

-– Cut back on unnecessary monthly expenses – cancel your cable TV, gym membership, eating out, etc.
+– Cut back on unnecessary monthly expenses – cancel your cable TV, gym membership, eating out, etc. Do you really need a takeaway coffee every day?

 – Make a budget and stick to it – avoid any unnecessary shopping sprees!